If you have old letters in your family archive here are some tips to help preserve these wonderful treasures.

-2. Handle With Care (see photographs below)
+Handle With Care

 The ideal place to store a set of letters is in an indoor closet or shelf (away from direct sunlight) in your living space.
 This storage placement will also prevent excess moisture from wrinkling the pages or perhaps causing the ink to run, and the lack of excess light will keep the letters from fading over time.

 If you have any additional questions on preserving old letters or would like more information on the archival storage and presentation materials that are right for you, please contact us here at Archival Methods.
 We’re always there to help with any archiving, storage, or presentation questions you may have.